 - Add a little cheese for a richer version

-- Use Bisquick or a similar biscuit mix for the topping instead of making it from scratch
+- Use Bisquick or a similar biscuit mix for the topping, even refrigerated crescent rolls, instead of making it from scratch

 Whatever works for you!